rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 })
 ```

-## Tools, Capabilities, and Dig Types
+## Tools, Capabilities and Dig Types

 Dig types are groups which are used to define how strong a node is when dug
 with different tools.
-A dig type group having a higher associated value means the node is easier
+A dig type group with a higher associated value means the node is easier
 and quicker to cut.
 It's possible to combine multiple dig types to allow the more efficient use
 of multiple types of tools.